 So you’ve bought a DSLR, and you expected instantly fabulous photos.
 Instead, you’re finding some are good, but most still suffer from the same problems you had with your old compact camera.
 I’ve been where you are… you’ve realised you need to get that baby out of auto mode, amiright?!

-When shooting in manual mode, you can take control of the settings that create your photos, and not only take photos that are technically sound and well exposed, BUT help you gain the skills to reproduce your creative vision (for example that beautifully blurry background that professional photos have).
+When you shoot in manual mode, you take control of the settings that create your photos.
+Firstly this means you can deliberately take photos that are properly exposed and have no unwanted blur.
+Secondly, it gives you the power to reproduce your creative vision (for example that beautifully blurry background you see in professional photos).

-When we shoot in manual, we’re choosing the settings of each of our three elements, to create a balance that results in our desired exposure.
-Each does something slightly different to let light into our camera.
+When we shoot in manual mode, we choose the settings of each of those three elements, to create a balance that results in our desired exposure and our artistic vision.

-The idea of the Exposure Triangle offers a visual way to remember that an exposure that looks great will require that we balance all of these out!
+The concept of the exposure triangle offers a visual way to remember that an exposure that looks great will require that we balance all three elements.

 What is it?
 Shutter speed is the length of time the shutter remains open after you press the shutter release.
 The longer it remains open, the more light gets to the sensor.